 In this series “A day in the life“, mamas submit snapshots of regular moments that occur throughout their daily routine to show the wide variety of lives mamas lead in Singapore, whether you’re in the office, at home, or something in between.

 This month features Holly Kuzmiak-Ngiam, run coach, yogini, and mama all in one.
 Holly is American but came to this tiny tropical island thanks to her husband, Kee-Min, who grew up here.
-Holly is trained as a biochemist but had a mid-life crisis (her words) about 20 years early, and now uses her background in science and passion for fitness to help people move more and move better through her run-coaching company ‘Run With Holly‘.
+Holly is trained as a biochemist but had a mid-life crisis (her words) about 20 years early, and now uses her background in science and passion for fitness to help people move more and move better through her company Movement Labs, which offers both classes and coaching around yoga, running and prenatal/post-natal fitness.
 She’s also a spinning and Yoga instructor, and the mama to an active toddler — so basically she never stops moving.
 And did we mention she does it all without a helper?

 Click through the gallery to see how Holly’s day pans out!
 And be sure to check out her Instagram account for some truly great (and often hilarious) stories!